 Which orientation is better?

 If you look at the rooftops in both the images above, nearly all solar installers will choose to install PV panels in portrait orientation.
-Because, as mentioned above, it’s cheaper as well as quicker to install them in this manner.
+Because, as mentioned above, it’s cheaper and quicker to install them in this manner.
 In reality, a landscape solar installation could take 50% longer.

 On the contrary, for landscape solar installation, the installer will need 10 lengths of rail and 32-panel brackets.